 The crowd broke out into spontaneous laughter and applause then followed up with a rhythmic chant of “Thumbody Maka Da Ginkey!”
 When that started to die out after about twenty annoying repetitions, the lights were dimmed and a slide show commenced.
 Yankee Pat launched into an emotional speech about the event that triggered her calling and, eventually, led her from Toms River to Hanahan…

-“I guess the first time I became cognizant of the fact that something big and important was waiting for me out there was back in 1972 when I went with a date to see the movie Deliverance.
+“I guess the first time I became cognizant of the fact that something big and important was waiting for me out there was back in 1972 when a date took me to see the movie Deliverance.
 That was a transformational moment in my life.
 I was like Saul on the Road to Damascus.”

 “Almost everyone in the theater was laughing and hooting when poor Ned Beatty was whacked to the ground, his pants were yanked down, and that drooling redneck started to do something to him that I cannot repeat here.
 The worst part was when he kept telling Mr. Beatty to squeal like a pig while he was slapping him on the head and pulling his hair.
 Ned was moaning and grunting and, to this day, I still hear his mournful and plaintiff cry!”

 Yankee Pat was visibly shaken and her voice was breaking: